-Glorfindel once more attempted to grasp at the familiar presence of the Elf lord, but it always seemed just out of reach.
+Glorfindel once more attempted to grasp at the familiar presence of the Elf lord, but he always seemed to be just out of reach of him.
+The soft light was beginning to fade.
 The shadows were claiming him as they had done before.
-He was falling...
+He was beginning to fall...

 "Help me remove his tunic."

 At Elrond's command, Glorfindel felt two pairs of hands working to remove his riding tunic, having to carefully cut it away from the wound in his side.
-Though even when the garment was finally removed, the flames that were spreading through his body from the laceration were not quelled.
-He wanted to scream, to escape from the pain, but he had no strength to do either.
+Though even when the garment was finally removed, the flames that were spreading through his body from the stinging laceration were not quelled.
+He wanted to scream, to escape from the agonizing pain, but he did not have the strength to do either.

 They were getting further away from the flames, yet the heat was still so intense.
 Glorfindel paused from where he was leading the refugees out of their once beloved city, glancing back behind him as it burned.
-Their once beautiful realm, once protected since it had been hidden from enemies for so long, was burning before his eyes.
-He had once believed he would never witness the fall of Gondolin, and now that it was wilting beneath the flames, it was something that would haunt him the rest of his existence.
+Their once beautiful realm, once protected since it had been hidden from enemies for so long, was burning before his very eyes.
+He had once believed he would never witness the fall of Gondolin, and now that it was wilting beneath the flames before him, it was an image that would haunt him for the rest of his existence.

 But then, a much closer sound reached his ears, and Glorfindel quickly turned back to the fleeing group heading toward the cliffs as their screams echoed around him.
-His eyes widened at the monstrous sight before him, a dark creature with thick horns and massive black wings.
-It opened its mouth in a roar, and he could feel the heat from the flames from where he stood.
+His eyes widened at the monstrous sight before him, a dark creature with thick horns and massive black wings towering over his people.
+It opened its mouth in a roar, and he could feel the heat of the flames from where he stood.